 I ordered another cappuccino while I waited for Sterling's plane to arrive from London.
 I didn't expect to be here, frankly.
 I never pegged Italy to be a destination for my Sagalands travels since I hadn't uncovered any evidence that it belonged in my de Lacy family watershed.
 However, that changed over the winter when I decided to take a spit test.
 Curious what my DNA might reveal about my heritage, I signed up with 23&Me, a popular biotech company that provides ancestry, health, and other genetic data.
 All I needed to do is spit in a tube (and pay a fee).
 My results were intriguing.
 I'm 99% Northwestern European.
 The other 1%?
 Italian.
 That was a surprise.
 Breaking down the NW Europe: I'm 91% British Isles; 1% Scandinavian; 1% French and German; and 6% undefined Northwest Europe.
 Including what I know of my mother's ancestry, that fit my research!
-I'll deem the Scandinavian bit to be Rollo.
-I'll consider the 1% French and German to be Charlemagne, King of the Franks, via his descendants (my ancestors) Matilda of Flanders, the wife of William the Conqueror, and Elizabeth of Vermandois, granddaughter of King Henry I of France.
+I'll deem the Scandinavian part to be the viking Rollo.
+I'll consider the 1% French and German to be Charlemagne, King of the Franks, via his direct descendants Judith of Flanders and her greatgreat-great-great-great-granddaughter Matilda, the wife of William the Conqueror.
+Their son Henry I of England is my ancestor (and possibly yours if you have ancestral roots in the British Isles).
 The link to Charlemagne wasn't a surprise.
-He sired twenty children and research shows that nearly everyone with European ancestry can trace a family branch back to the amorous monarch.
+He sired twenty children, mostly illegitimate, and research shows that nearly everyone with European ancestry can trace a family branch back to the amorous monarch.

 There was more.
 Within the British Isles, the DNA analysis zeroed in geographically on southern Wales, England's Welsh border counties, Ireland, and the lowlands and southern uplands of Scotland.
 That fits my research.
 Walter de Lacy, who fought at the Battle of Hastings with his brother Gilbert, became an important Marcher Lord on the Welsh border.
-His descendants, as well as other ancestors of mine, led the Norman invasion of Ireland in the 1100s.
-A major tributary to the de Lacy River rises in Wales and merges in 1525 with a key marriage.
-I've covered Scotland.
+His descendants, as well as other ancestors of mine, led the Norman invasion of Ireland in the late 1100s.
+I call this branch Walter Creek and plan to explore it in future travels.
+The de Lacy River itself follows his brother Gilbert to northern England, where the de Lacys become major landowners and political players.
+John de Lacy was one of twenty-five barons who pledged to hold odious King John accountable for the Magna Carta.
+Yorkshire, Cheshire, and northern Wales were major Sagalands destinations.
+I've already covered Scotland.
 For my purposes it was the 1% French and German ancestry that I planned to explore next.
 When the western Roman Empire collapsed, Germanic-speaking peoples, including Franks, moved in, occupying an area from the Netherlands to Austria.
 Three centuries later, Charlemagne conquered most of Europe, including northern Italy.
 In 800 AD had himself crowned as the first Holy Roman Emperor.
 The mysterious 1% Italian connection, however, gnawed at me - until it gave me an idea.
 I'd go see Naples and Pompeii!